AARP Community Challenge FAQs

 Please view Attachment C for examples of projects that AARP has funded in the past.
 While these projects can help inform your thinking, we are also interested in innovative and fresh ideas!

-Unfortunately, due to the high volume of applications we receive, we cannot offer feedback on individual project ideas or applications.
-In 2022, AARP received over 3,200 applications, of which 260 were funded for over $3.4 million.
-Many worthy projects were unfortunately, not funded.
+Unfortunately, due to the high volume of applications we receive, we cannot offer feedback on individual project ideas or applications after submission.
+In 2023, AARP received more than 3,600 applications, of which 310 were funded for over $3.4 million.
+Many worthy projects, unfortunately, were not funded.

 Yes, you can.
-On the “Organization Name” line, you can list the main applicant name and add “in partnership with” and list the second organization name.
+On the “Organization Name” line, you can list the main applicant’s name and add “in collaboration with” and list the second organization name.
 From there, we only need the information for the primary point of contact.
-However, the grant funding will only go to the main applicant.
+However, your organization will be legally responsible for the terms and conditions in the grant MOU and the grant funding will only go to the main applicant.

-Typically, Challenge grants do not fund indirect costs such as salaries or administrative fees.
-The majority of Challenge funds will need to go directly to project execution or implementation – we would not pay for a significant portion of administrative overhead, staff time, ongoing program costs or the hiring of a designer or surveyor or facilitator, such as a project planner, graphic designer, landscape designer or site surveyor unless those indirect costs were a very small part (0-15%) of the overall request.
+Typically, AARP Community Challenge grants do not fund indirect costs such as salaries or administrative or consultant fees.
+The majority of the grant funding needs to go directly to project execution or implementation.
+Incentives, stipends, gift cards, and honorariums are eligible, but should be considered administrative costs.
+AARP would not pay for a significant portion of administrative overhead, staff time, ongoing program costs or the hiring of a consultant, designer, surveyor or facilitator, including project planner, graphic designer, landscape designer or site surveyor unless those indirect costs were a very small part (0 to 15 percent) of the overall request.
 If the application demonstrates that these types of activities are part of a broader project which shows a commitment to engage residents with some tangible demonstration, then a larger percentage of paying for a consultant or facilitator may be eligible and warranted.

 Eligible projects will be assessed on the following.
 This applies to applications under all three funding opportunities.

-- IMPACT (60 points) – The project addresses a clear need that brings positive change and demonstrates the ability to overcome barriers and accelerate, grow and/or sustain the community’s efforts to become more livable for residents (especially those age 50 and older), focuses on diversity, inclusion and addresses disparities.
+• IMPACT (45 points) – The project addresses a clear need that brings positive change and demonstrates the ability to overcome barriers and accelerate, grow and/or sustain the community’s efforts to become more livable for residents (especially those age 50 and older).

 In addition to the criteria provided, AARP will also evaluate each project based on its consistency with the AARP mission to serve the needs of people age 50-plus.